 For more information, visit the more comprehensive Lyon College Pipe Band website.

 Celtic Arts Summer School

 Every year the Scottish Heritage Program sponsors a piping summer school and brings in world-reknowned instructors to provide quality instruction in a congenial setting on the beautiful Lyon College campus.
-Dates for the 2014 summer school will be announced at a later date.
+Dates for the 2016 summer school ar June 12-17th.